 A. An individual's week of total or part-total unemployment shall consist of the seven-consecutive-day period beginning with the Sunday prior to the first day he files his claim at the local unemployment insurance field office and registers with a Job Service office for work, except as provided in subdivisions 1 and 2 of this subsection; and, thereafter, the seven-consecutive-day period following any week of such employment unemployment, provided the individual reports as required by subsection C of this section.
 An initial claim may be filed in-person at a field office, or at the discretion of the commission, by telephone or Internet.
-Upon implementation of a telephonic claims process, the in-person filing of initial claims shall be discontinued except where circumstances preclude the filing of claims by any other method.
+Upon implementation of [a internet and] telephonic claims [process processes, the in-person filing of initial claims shall be discontinued except where circumstances preclude the filing of claims by any other method a claimant may file an initial claim for benefits by any of the three methods described herein].